scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    Solving for the angle between the source and a ray extending from the right and left ears. :label:`ANGLESOLVE`

-Finally, putting is all together code was written in a Jupyter notebook to generate a CIPIC-like database entry.
+Finally, putting this all together code was written in a Jupyter notebook to generate a CIPIC-like database entry.
 An example HRIR plot, similar to Figure :ref:`HRIR` is shown in Figure :ref:`HRIR875`.

 .. figure:: HRIR_example_sphere_R875.pdf